Tuba player, composer, researcher

 The 'Hayward System' has so far been adopted on a B & S F tuba model 3100 (PT-9) and a B & S C tuba model 4097 (PT-20).
 In principle it should be possible to equip most tubas with the fully microtonal tuning system.

-For further enquiries please contact: microtonaltuba AT online.de
+For further enquiries please contact: info AT robinhayward.de

 - The Microtonal Tuba: Capabilities and Opportunities